-Guitar Week is one of the finest programs of its kind in the world, staffed by some of the best players and instructors available.
-We have been awarded both the Bronze Medal and Silver Medal Player’s Choice Award for music camps by the readers of Acoustic Guitar magazine, and several of our instructors, including Al Petteway, Mike Dowling and Clive Carroll were included in the list of Top Ten Guitar Camp Instructors in the magazine’s February issue.
-This high standard of quality is what keeps guitarists from across the globe coming back year after year.
+As one of the finest programs of its kind in the world, Guitar Week has received both the Bronze and Silver Medal Player’s Choice Award for Music Camps by the readers of Acoustic Guitar magazine.
+New Coordinator Greg Ruby continues our tradition of recruiting world-class, award-winning faculty and this high standard of quality is what keeps guitarists from across the globe coming back year after year.

-One of the country’s top repairmen, Randy Hughes, will be available for consultations throughout the week.
-Our legendary Luthiers Exhibit will feature amazing guitars from a selection of the world’s most respected builders including John Slobod, Michael Bashkin, Tyler Robbins and John Kinnaird, as well as a selection of instruments from the inventory of the renowned Dream Guitars.
+Ed Dodson will host an after-lunch ‘slow jam’ in the Pavilion where folks can learn easy songs at a slow pace.
+One of the country’s top repairmen, Randy Hughes, will be available for consultations during the week, and our legendary Luthiers Exhibit will feature amazing guitars from a selection of the world’s most respected builders including John Slobod, Tom Doerr, Tyler Robbins and Jonathan Razo, as well as a selection of instruments from the inventory of the renowned Dream Guitars.

 Guitar Week runs concurrently with Contemporary Folk Week, and students may take classes from either program.